kdar/health/README.md

 HEALTH
 ------

-A library for marshaling and unmarshaling various EDI formats (NCPDP, EDIFACT, ...).
+A library for marshaling and unmarshaling various EDI formats (NCPDP, EDIFACT, ...) and CCDs.

 This is used in our medical backends, so it will be actively developed.